heroiclabs/nakama-vcpkg-registry/README.md

 Then make another commit, or if your currento ne is not yet pushed, you can amend the current one (`git commit --amend --no-edit`).

 You may discover that you made a mistake with a portfile.
 In these cases you can append `--overwrite-version` to your `x-add-version` commmand, so that the bad version isn't tracked by the registry.

-You also may need to calculate a new SHA512 for an artifact you're pulling in.
-To get this value, run: `$VCPKG_ROOT/vcpkg hash <(curl <url-of-compressed-git-repo>)`.